jlongster/emojiscript/README.md

 # EmojiScript

-EmojiScript features emotion as a value.
+EmojiScript is an extension of JavaScript that features emotion as a value.
 Use emotion literals with the most expressive language ever.
 It is implemented with [sweet.js](http://sweetjs.org/) macros (using a fork of it since it doesn't natively support emoji...).